 - A. Certain limited activities in freshwater wetlands, in the area of land within fifty feet (50'), flood plains, or on river banks may proceed without a specific written permit from the CRMC under the restrictions set forth below.
 Such restricted activities shall be considered exempt from the requirement to obtain a permit.
-It is strongly recommended that all exempt activities or projects occur as far away from freshwater wetlands as possible. - B. Nothing in this Rule 6.00 shall be deemed to:

-- 1) Limit or reduce, in any way, the CRMC's jurisdiction over freshwater wetlands in the vicinity of the coast, area(s) of land within fifty (50) feet, riverbanks, and floodplains or - 2) Supersede any current terms or conditions to any permit, or - 3) Interfere with the CRMC's ability to make a determination or decision on an application, or - 4) Impose terms, conditions or stipulations on any permit, enforcement action or Consent Agreement.
+It is strongly recommended that all exempt activities or projects occur as far away from freshwater wetlands as possible. - B. Nothing in this Rule 6.00 shall be deemed to: - 1) Limit or reduce, in any way, the CRMC's jurisdiction over freshwater wetlands in the vicinity of the coast, or - 2) Supersede any current terms or conditions to any permit, or - 3) Interfere with the CRMC's ability to make a determination or decision on an application, or - 4) Impose terms, conditions or stipulations on any permit, enforcement action or Consent Agreement.